ischool-590pr-2019-fall/final_projects/README.md

   *find the same app, compare the price*

-- For those apps higher than normal price in the store($0.99), they fall into a specific genre--Game.
+- For those apps higher than normal price in the store($0.99),  Game ranks the first in terms of category percentage.

   *find the apps higher than 0.99, categorize them*